 Diversity & Inclusion Committee works to achieve diversity in all USTA Texas programming, among staff, volunteers, and membership that will reflect the demographics of the general population of Texas.

 Hall of Fame Committee acts cooperatively with the Texas Tennis Museum to select and honor members of the Texas Tennis Hall of Fame.
 It helps collect information from and about the inductees and prepares the biographical video used in the presentation ceremonies.
 It also promotes support of the Texas Tennis Museum in Waco that helps preserve our tennis history in Texas.

-Hispanic Engagement Task Force works to engage communities, participants and providers in pursuit of expanding the number Hispanic players, volunteers and leaders active in the USTA Texas family, and provides resources and marketing strategically aimed at accomplishing this goal.
+Hispanic Engagement Task Force works to engage communities, participants and providers in pursuit of expanding the number of Hispanic players, volunteers and leaders active in the USTA Texas family and provides resources and marketing strategically aimed at accomplishing this goal.

 Junior Team Tennis Committee works to grow and develop the Junior Team Tennis (JTT) program by supporting local Area League Coordinators, developing new leagues and initiatives, hosting the Section-wide Championships, and creating, revising, and enforcing the rules by which JTT operates.

 Leadership Development Committee attempts to identify and facilitate development of potential leaders for USTA Texas.
 It maintains information on the section’s website in the form of a Volunteer Manual; it presents orientations and workshops for new volunteers and volunteers moving into new leadership positions and sponsors mentoring programs throughout the various levels of the organization.

 Leagues Committee promotes and develops the growth of league tennis in Texas by facilitating recruitment and enrollment of league players, organization of USTA leagues in the communities and by providing sectional tournaments for playoffs among local qualifiers.